How Many Millionaires Are There in the World?

 (Statista)

-The United States lost the most millionaires in 2022, followed by Japan and the United Kingdom.
+China lost the most millionaires in 2024, followed by the United Kingdom and India.

 88% of millionaires have a college degree.